pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

             raise AssertionError("init_application() must be called first")
         return application

-..    def close_application():
-        global application
-        if application is not None:
-            application.close()
-        application = None

-If your process model involves forking child workers, typically your eventsourcing application object will be constructed during the intitialisation of the child process, after a database connection has been setup, and before any requests are handled.
-Request handlers can then use the already constructed object without risk of race conditions leading to duplicate event handler subscriptions.
+If your process model involves pre-forking child workers, typically your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
+Request handlers can then safely use the already constructed application object without any risk of race conditions leading to duplicate event handler subscriptions that may occur if the application is constructed during the handling of a request.

 Making connections to databases is out of scope of the eventsourcing application classes, and should be setup in a normal way.
 The documentation for your Web or worker framework may describe when to make a database connection, and your database documentation may also have some suggestions.
 It is commonly recommended to make use of any "postfork" hook or decorator or signal intended for this purpose.

-..
-If you have a test suite, you may wish to setup and teardown the application for each test.
-In that case, you will also need a ```close_application()``` function that closes the application object, unsubscribing any handlers, and resets the module level variable.
+See below for suggestions.

 If doesn't matter if you don't close your application at the end of the process lifetime, but to conserve resources you may wish to pay attention